sheki/parse-blog/content/note/the_days_of_abandonment.md

 On breaking down:
 > But I felt that things were taking a turn for the worse, and I was frightened.
-> Havint to stay alert in order to avoid mistakes and confront dangers had exhausted
+> Having to stay alert in order to avoid mistakes and confront dangers had exhausted
 > me to the point where sometimes simply the urgency of doing something made me think
 > that I really had done it.